Seiyuro/makoreacto7.reload/README.md

 Were the user can travel around the site to know more about myself.

-This also provide links to others projects of mine, like my demo of an Online Store and the demo of the
+This also provide links to others projects of mine, like my demo of an Online Store and the demo of the a Media Player designed using the idea of "mobile first".